codingMustache/codingMustache/README.md

 ## Joke of the Day

-I thought about going on an all-almond diet.
-But that's just nuts.
+What do you call a duck that gets all A's?
+A wise quacker.

 ## Daily Trivia

-Who is the founder of Palantir?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Peter Thiel
+ 1. Quantum Entanglement
- 2. Marc Benioff
+ 2. Quantum Programming
- 3. Jack Dorsey
+ 3. Super Dense Coding
- 4. Mark Zuckerberg
+ 4. Quantum Teleportation

 <details>
   <summary>Answer</summary>
-  Peter Thiel
+  Quantum Teleportation
 </details>